BYLA Policy on Sportsmanship and Bullying

 1) Players should report bullying incidents which occur at a BYLA event or are about a BYLA related activity to their parents or the Coach.

-2) Parents should report bullying incidents which occur at a BYLA event or are about a BYLA related activity to the Head Coach or the appropriate coordinator --Boys: Chris Scotti or Pete McSherry and the Girls: Scott Bacigalupo.
+2) Parents should report bullying incidents which occur at a BYLA event or are about a BYLA related activity to the Head Coach or the appropriate coordinator --Boys: Pete McSherry and the Girls: Scott Bacigalupo.

 3) Any unsportsmanlike or bullying behavior at any BYLA event witnessed by a Coach or Assistant Coach should be reported to the appropriate Coordinator.

 4) The Coordinator or his or her delegate will confer with the parent(s) of the child claiming improper conduct and/or the coaches involved and will investigate the complaint in a timely manner; In serious cases, parents may be asked to come in to a meeting to discuss the problem.
 Serious cases may also be discussed at the Board level.